7 common types of customer needs (+ how to meet them)

 “The experience matters at every moment in the customer journey, and customers will judge any impediment along the way,” said Harry Wray, Customer Success Executive at Zendesk.
 “It’s crucial to consider the experience from the customer’s perspective to understand their needs.”

-Data shows that paying attention to customer experience is critical.
+Data shows that paying attention to the customer experience is critical.
 According to the Zendesk Customer Experience Trends Report, roughly half of customers say they would switch to a competitor after just one bad experience.
 That number increases to 80% after more than one bad experience.
 To keep your customers happy and create loyalty, you need to optimize your CX.
 Customer journey mapping is a tool you can use to find ways to create those good experiences.

-How to predict customer needs (and prepare to meet them)
+How to meet customer needs

 You don’t need a crystal ball to predict your customer needs – but you do need data.
 The good news is, your customers are creating and sharing more data with you than ever before.
 2.5 quintillion bytes of data are created every day.
 To put that number in perspective, it would take about 210,000 years for a quintillion gallons of water to go over Niagara Falls.
 It’s a colossal amount of information.
 But most companies aren’t using their customer data to make business decisions.